 Download it here: https://www.macintoshrepository.org/2015-mpegdec

-- The documentation says it’ll run on an 040 or “fast 030” – in my testing it ran perfectly on a 33mhz 040 but stuttered pretty badly on a 16mhz 030 (SE/30) – if worst comes to worst you can always convert the MP3 down to AIFF on slower systems.
+- The documentation says it’ll run on an 040 or “fast 030” – in my testing it ran perfectly on a 33mhz 040 but stuttered pretty badly on a 16mhz 030 (SE/30) – if worst comes to worst you can always convert the MP3 bit rate down or convert to AIFF format on slower systems.

 - For convenience, make an AutoTyper using the FileTyper program.
 This allows you to drag MP3 files onto the AutoTyper which assigns a type & creator to them – so that you can easily double-click them to play.